merialdo/research.raf/README.md

-# RAF Std approach
+# RaF STD approach

-This is an implementation of the RaF-Std approach, for semantic type discovery using clustering.
+This is an implementation of the RaF-STD approach, for semantic type discovery using clustering.
-RaF-StD takes as input a dataset of multiple sources providing entity descriptions in form of key-value pairs.
+RaF-STD takes as input a dataset of multiple sources providing entity descriptions in form of key-value pairs.
 It requires a partial (even noisy) linkage between sources.
 ## Installation